 Re-route Domain from Exchange to Office 365

-This is the final step where you need to re-route your domain so that the mails that are send or received are taken through the new passage.
-Here is how to re-route your domain from Exchange server to Office 365.
+It is the final step where you need to re-route your domain.
+Here is how to re-route your domain from the Exchange server to Office 365.

-Here are some of the limitations of migrating Exchange to Office 365 with cutover migration
+Here are some limitations of the Exchange to Office 365 migration plan

 - The process takes a lot of time